Supportive and inclusive

 We know that everyone wants to feel at home.
 Oxford has a wide range of groups for those of different faiths, as well as cultural societies for those who may be currently less well-represented.
 This can be a great way to build a support system, and spend time with people who share your interests, beliefs, heritage or background.

 HELP WHEN YOU NEED IT

-Oxford takes the wellbeing of all of its students very seriously, but sometimes everyone finds things a bit tough or runs out of steam, so there are plenty of ways to find support.
+Oxford takes the wellbeing of all of its students very seriously, but term time is full on and sometimes things might feel particularly stressful or you might find yourself running out of steam, so there are plenty of ways to find support.
 You can always talk to friends but there is also trained and professional support available, both from your college and the University.

 OXFORD IS FOR YOU